The NIEHS Exposure Science and the Exposome Webinar Series

 The NIEHS Strategic Plan places a significant emphasis on transforming exposure science through the development of new approaches to exposure assessment, the definition and dissemination of the exposome concept, and the development and demonstration of the exposome as a tool for both epidemiological and mechanistic research.
 In order to achieve this goal, NIEHS launched the Exposure Science and the Exposome Webinar Series on April 4, 2014 to foster discussions on international efforts in advancing exposure science and the exposome concept as well as challenges and opportunities in incorporating this concept in environmental health research (view previous webinars on YouTube).

 Date: Wednesday, December 9, 2015

 Will the Exposome Contribute to Risk Assessment?

-We propose a Webinar on the transfer of exposome science and its result into regulatory decisions.
-The Webinar is organized into several sessions that involve both scientists active in exposome science and policy-makers.
+We proposed a Webinar on the transfer of exposome science and its result into regulatory decisions.
+The Webinar was organized into several sessions that involved both scientists active in exposome science and policy-makers.